TLL-029 - Paldiski Private & Countryside Drive#Day trips

 - Gratuities to the guide and driver are not included in the tour price.

-Drive to Paldiski with stops at Fools Land, Türisalu Cliff and Keila-Joa Waterfall
+Meet & greet at cruise port/hotel followed by drive to Paldiski with stops at Türisalu Cliff and Keila-Joa Waterfall

 Paldiski sightseeing tour

-Padise Monastery and Manor visit including coffee break
+Padise Monastery & Manor visit including coffee break

 Drive back to Tallinn